We just moved and have a new address:

 Have you been denied by Social Security or would you like help applying for Social Security Disability benefits?

 We can assist you in your claim for disability benefits at any stage of the process from the application up through the hearing and the Appeals Council process if necessary.
 My dedicated staff and I have over 15 years of combined experience helping disabled individuals get medical and financial assistance.
 The Social Security Administration’s rules are complex and constantly changing, so it is important to have an experienced attorney assist you each step of the way.
 Please contact us for a free consultation regarding your case or if you have any questions.

-How much will I receive in SSD or SSI benefits?Read Answer
+How long can I receive benefits?Read Answer

 Qualifying Medical Conditions

 Medical conditions that may entitle you to disability compensation include but are not limited to: